backand/docs/docs/getting_started/objects.md

 ```

 ###Many-to-Many Relationship
-Many-to-Many relationship between objects done by adding a new object that has one-to-many relationship with
-each object.
-Please review [One-to-many relationship](objects.md#one-to-many-relationship) before continue with this section.
+Many-to-Many relationships between objects are added by adding a new object that has a one-to-many relationship with each object participating in the many-to-many relation.
+Please review [One-to-many relationship](objects.md#one-to-many-relationship) before continuing with this section.

 Say, for example, that we have a many to many relationship between objects R and S. This means that for many rows in R, there are many potentially corresponding rows in S.

-As an example, consider a model describing pet ownership.
+As an example, consider a different model describing pet ownership.
 It has two objects, `users` and `pets`.
-Each owner can own several pets, and each pet can have several owners.
-Thus, the users-pets relationship is many to many relationship between owners and pets:
+Each user can own several pets, and each pet can have several owners.
+Thus, the users-pets relationship is many to many relationship between users and pets:

-First we need to add the new object `users-pets` with relationships to objects `pets` and `users` correspondingly.
+First we need to add a new object - `users-pets` - with one-to-many relationships to both `pets` and `users` objects.

 In `users-pets`: